eddiecaballero/Label-My-Stuff/README.md

 * ZBarSDK
 * BCGenieEffect
 * ECSlidingViewController (Modified version updated to keep backward compatibility and fix a screen rotation issue on the iPad).

+All graphics I prepared myself using Gimp and Inkscape.